tomas347/FasterCrypt_docs/README.md

 You can enroll your team until the deadline 15th May 2022

-The enrollment is available here -> https://forms.gle/Nb1CJsk6G2fvyugn6
+The enrollment form is available here -> https://forms.gle/Nb1CJsk6G2fvyugn6

 ## Algorithms
 The FasterCrypt competition will focus on optimization of three key encryption algorithms used in the popular libsodium encryption library.